Skiraka/Test/01 - Setup the Domain Controller.md

 ---

 ## Promote Server to Domain Controller
-- Promoted Server to Domain Controller, creating a new forest with the domain name 'domainname.com'.
+- Promoted the server to a Domain Controller, creating a new forest with the domain name `domainname.com`.
-- Rebooted server upon completion.
+- Rebooted the server upon completion.

 ---

 ## Verification
-- Logged in as domain administrator 'domainname\Administrator'
+- Logged in as domain administrator `domainname\Administrator`.
-- Opened Active Directory Users and Computers to confirm domain structure.
+- Opened **Active Directory Users and Computers** to confirm domain structure.
-- Ran ipconfig /all to confirm static IP and DNS settings.
+- Ran `ipconfig /all` to confirm static IP and DNS settings.

 ---

-## Domain OU set up
+## Domain OU setup
 - Created custom Organizational Units (OU) to reflect a basic lab structure:

 <img width="193" height="199" alt="image" src="https://github.com/user-attachments/assets/1e76b192-44d8-4fd6-b323-f87206fbf3b2" />

+---

+## Notes
+- This domain controller will serve as the main identity and authentication source for the lab environment.